jaredpetersen/kafka-connect-redis/docs/connectors/SINK.md

 ## Record Schema
 Records must adhere to a specific schema in order to be processed by the connector.

-We suggest you write the Redis commands to one topic so that they arrive at the connector in order.
-If you are utilizing a schema registry, this means that you must configure the topic producer to use either `RecordNameStrategy` or `TopicRecordNameStrategy` as the subject naming strategy.
-For more information about this, check out the [official documentation](https://docs.confluent.io/6.0.0/schema-registry/serdes-develop/index.html#sr-schemas-subject-name-strategy) and this [Confluent blog post](https://www.confluent.io/blog/put-several-event-types-kafka-topic/).
+Each Redis command type has its own schema.
+This can be an issue if you are utilizing a schema registry because the default subject naming strategy assumes that topics will only have one schema.
+To overcome this, you must configure the subject naming strategy to be either `RecordNameStrategy` or `TopicRecordNameStrategy`.
+Check out the [official documentation](https://docs.confluent.io/6.0.0/schema-registry/serdes-develop/index.html#sr-schemas-subject-name-strategy) and this [Confluent blog post](https://www.confluent.io/blog/put-several-event-types-kafka-topic/) for more information.

 ### Key
 Keys are ignored.